-How Can You Improve Emotional Regulation?
+How Can You Manage Negative Emotions Through Emotional Regulation?

 Emotional regulation refers to managing challenging emotions effectively.
 Being able to regulate your emotions may help you form healthy relationships, communicate, and care for yourself in times of solitude.
 However, many individuals may struggle to regulate emotions healthily.
 In these cases, therapy may be an effective tool.